 - Talk to you about the range of programmes we have in school to help children who need extra support in an area of their learning and/or development.

-- We also aiming to hold 'Open Afternoons' where you can raise any questions or concerns and meet/talk with other parents over a cup of tea.
-The open afternoons are held in school with the SENCo, Assistant SENCo and the SEN lead in KS1.
-The sessions give you the chance to talk to the SEN Team about your child's learning or if needed, an appointment can be made for you to meet with a representative from the SEN Team to discuss further.
+- We are also aiming to hold 'Open Afternoons' where you can raise any questions or concerns and meet/talk with other parents over a cup of tea.
+The sessions will hopefully give you the chance to talk to the SEND Team about your child's learning or if needed, an appointment can be made for you to meet with a representative from the SEND Team to discuss further.
 Some of the sessions will be practical and will involve your child, giving you the opportunity to work together.

 - How are parents involved in the setting?
 How can I be involved?

 Parents are actively encouraged to be part of our community and to be part of children’s progress and learning.
 We invite all parents into school throughout the year for various open afternoon and class assemblies.
 Plans for future SEND open afternoons are in progress.

 - What do I I do if I want to make a complaint?